Santiago de Compostela, Spain, October 1, 2000

 The many-colored papers in this book were made by hand in the spring of 1998,

-in Anton Krajnc's Arizona studio, using only natural fibers - pure cotton and linen -
+using only natural fibers - pure cotton and linen -

 and water.